4nd2in/edu/pages/Linux.md

 				- _Group ID_: the numeric ID associated with this group
 				- _User list_: a comma-separated list of login names of users
 		- ### Permissions
-			- `chmod`: modify read, write and execute permissions for files
+			- `chmod`: change read, write and execute permissions of files for the owning group, owning user and others
-			- ``
+			- `chown`: change group and user ownership of files -
 	- ## Directories and Files
 	  collapsed:: true
 		- ### Structure